-A written or electronic verbatim recording of the Section 504 due- process hearing shall be on file at the District office and will be available for review upon request to the parents and/or any of the involved parties.
+A written or electronic verbatim recording of the Section 504 due-process hearing shall be on file at the District office and will be available for review upon request to the parents and/or any of the involved parties.
 Parents may have a copy of the proceedings, in English and in the primary language of the home.

-LEGAL REF.: A.A.C.
+Adopted: date of manual adoption LEGAL REF.: A.A.C.
 R7-2-405

-I-2431 © IHBA-E EEXXHHIIBBIITT EEXXHHIIBBIITT SPECIAL INSTRUCTIONAL PROGRAMS AND ACCOMMODATIONS FOR DISABLED STUDENTS (Section 504 of the Rehabilitation Act of 1973)
+I-2431 © IHBA-E SPECIAL INSTRUCTIONAL PROGRAMS AND ACCOMMODATIONS FOR DISABLED STUDENTS (Section 504 of the Rehabilitation Act of 1973)